snova-rodrigom/ai-starter-kit/benchmarking/README.md

 #### Using terminal

-Users have this option if they want to experiment using values that are beyond the limits specified in the Streamlit app parameters.
+Users have this option if they want to experiment using values that are beyond the limits specified in the Streamlit app parameters. __Warning: extreme parameter values may cause long waitings or errors.__

 1. Open the file `run.sh` and configure the following parameters in there:

    - model: model name to be used.
 If it's a COE model, add "COE/" prefix to the name.
 Example: "COE/Meta-Llama-3-8B-Instruct"
-   - mean-input-tokens: average number of input tokens.
-It's recommended to choose no more than 2000 tokens to avoid long waitings.
+   - num-input-tokens: number of expected input tokens.
+It's recommended to choose no more than 2000 tokens to avoid long waitings or errors.
 Default value: 1000.
-   - stddev-input-tokens: standard deviation of input tokens.
-It's recommended to choose no more than 50% the amount of input tokens.
-Default value: 10.
-   - mean-output-tokens: average number of output tokens.
-It's recommended to choose no more than 2000 tokens to avoid long waitings.
+   - num-output-tokens: number of expected output tokens.
+It's recommended to choose no more than 2000 tokens to avoid long waitings or errors.
 Default value: 1000.
-   - stddev-output-tokens: standard deviation of output tokens.
-It's recommended to choose no more than 50% the amount of output tokens.
-Default value: 10.
    - max-num-completed-requests: maximum number of completed requests.
 Default value: 32
    - num-concurrent-workers: number of concurrent workers.
 Default value: 1.
    - timeout: time when the process will stop.
 Default value: 600 seconds